 GROWING IN FAITH

-Though we may wrestle with difficulties and possibly even doubts, there is a way forward.
-Faith is not a blind acceptance of what we do not understand; instead, a believer should seek understanding, according to the Catechism: “it is intrinsic to faith that a believer desires to know better the one in whom he has put his faith and to understand what he has revealed; a more penetrating knowledge will in turn call forth a greater faith, increasingly set afire by love” (CCC 158).
+Though we may wrestle with difficulties, there is a way forward.
+Faith is not a blind acceptance of what we do not understand; instead, a believer should seek understanding.
+According to the Catechism: “it is intrinsic to faith that a believer desires to know better the one in whom he has put his faith and to understand what he has revealed; a more penetrating knowledge will in turn call forth a greater faith, increasingly set afire by love” (CCC 158).
 St. Augustine described this well when he professed, “I believe, in order to understand; and I understand, the better to believe” (CCC 158).
 Deepening our understanding does not limit our freedom, but rather allows our “yes” to be truly free.

 O my God, I firmly believe that you are one God in three divine persons, Father, Son and Holy Spirit.
 I believe that your divine Son became man and died for our sins, and that he will come to judge the living and the dead.
 I believe these and all the truths which the holy Catholic Church teaches, because in revealing them you can neither deceive nor be deceived.
 Amen.

 Discuss: Do you want to say an Act of Faith right now as a profession of total faith in Jesus and his Church?

 If you currently doubt certain teachings of the Church, it’s time to discuss those things.
 If you already accept all the teachings of Jesus and his Church, take a moment and consider some of the teachings you don’t understand well.